Hecate2/how-to-debug-neo/README.md

 #### Using [Fairy](https://github.com/Hecate2/neo-fairy-test/)

 This is something similar to but more powerful than [hardhat](https://github.com/NomicFoundation/hardhat) and [truffle](https://github.com/trufflesuite/truffle).
-Try placing a Fairy [release](https://github.com/Hecate2/neo-fairy-test/releases) as a plugin of neo-cli (which may not work correctly on different computers...) or building Fairy by yourself along with the source codes required by [Fairy.csproj](https://github.com/Hecate2/neo-fairy-test/blob/master/Fairy.csproj) (which requires a deeper understanding of C# building process).
+Try placing a Fairy [release](https://github.com/Hecate2/neo-fairy-test/releases) as a plugin of Neo.CLI (which may not work correctly on different computers...) or building Fairy by yourself along with the source codes required by [Fairy.csproj](https://github.com/Hecate2/neo-fairy-test/blob/master/Fairy.csproj) (which requires a deeper understanding of C# building process).
 If you have trouble building or resolving project dependencies of Fairy, you may refer to the dependencies of [neo-modules](https://github.com/neo-project/neo-modules).

 **You are now able to debug all Neo smart contracts.**